Hackdromeda/polibugs/README.md

 ### About
 ###### Front-end
-+ Polibugs is deployed and distributed using AWS EC2
++ Polibugs is deployed and distributed using Amazon Web Services Elastic Compute Cloud (AWS EC2)
+  + AWS Elastic Beanstalk is used to deploy the Docker container onto load balanced instances
   + the site is distributed over HTTPS using a CloudFlare trusted SSL certificate
 + Polibugs uses the Bootstrap front-end framework
 ###### Back-end